rickardvh/budo-notes/iaido/msr/okuden.md

 Adding to the confusion, the Okuden that has been passed down in Musō Shinden-ryū has been greatly distorted and the kata names jumbled over time.
 Although Musō Shinden-ryū is usually regarded as belonging to the Shimomura line of Tosa Eishin-ryū, this is not entirely correct when it comes to Okuden.
 The Okuden of Musō Shinden-ryū is probably that which Nakayama Hakudō learnt from Morimoto Tokumi of the Tanimura (Gotō) line, which is why it is nearly identical to that of Musō Jikiden Eishin-ryū.
 The true Shimomura line as transmitted from Hosokawa Yoshimasa was passed down by Nakayama only to a select few students, first of whom was Kimura Eiju, under the name [Musō Shinden Jūshin-ryū](../msjr/README.md).
 Another line of the Shimomura-ha survives as Musō Shinden Eishin-ryū through Hosokawa's other student Ueta Heitarō.

 Unfortunately, while the densho of the Shimomura line have been published, only the [Kongen no maki](../msjr/iai-kongen-no-maki.md) has ever come out of the Tanimura line, and it appears its teachers have not had access to the old scrolls since the split.
-While the Shimomura-ha densho were eventually published in the 1970s, it was already too late as forms and interpretations had calcified, and few teachers actually read the old texts.
+When the Shimomura-ha densho were eventually published in the 1970s as per the dying wish of Nakayama Hakudō, it was already too late as forms and interpretations had calcified, and few teachers actually read the old texts.
 Making matters worse, the kata names had been rearranged in the Tanimura line, with many forms assigned misleading names originally belonging to unrelated entries in the *Jōi no daiji* and other sections.
 Later on, with no access to the actual texts, teachers attempted to reconcile the names with the forms, resulting in confusing interpretations that in some cases are far removed from the original scenarios.
 Although this renaming and rearrangement of Okuden is usually attributed to Ōe Masaji, there is no clear evidence that he did not pass it on as inherited from Gotō Masasuke.
 Indeed, if Nakayama's Okuden is the one he learnt from Morimoto (himself a student of Gotō), the changes may have happened earlier.

 As garbled as the transmission may have become, however, one must not forget that a koryū is a living tradition that is shaped by each of the teachers who have passed it down to the present day.
 It would therefore be wrong to say that what we are taught is incorrect because it is different from the old tradition, and it is our responsibility to practise and pass it on as we are taught.
 With this in mind, however, it is also our responsibility to learn and understand where that tradition comes from and why and how it evolved into what it is now.
 So much is at danger of being forgotten and lost, and this proud and venerable school deserves our best efforts to understand it at a deeper level.
 In the case of Okuden, this understanding begins with the realisation that the forms are not merely kata, but teach important lessons on how to survive various dangerous situations Edo-period samurai might have expected to find themselves in; in doing so, the kata preserve an intangible piece of the culture iai sprung from.